efc/admin-bar-id-menu/readme.md

 * [admin-bar-id-menu.php](admin-bar-id-menu.php) (change the Version in the header, which is the usual WordPress thing to do)
 * [changelog.md](changelog.md) (describe the changes in this version)
 * [readme.txt](readme.txt) (update the Stable tag in the header, replace Changelog with most recent version info)
-* in this file replace the Upgrade Notice
+* in this file replace the Changelog and Upgrade Notice sections